 SOREL is a manufacturer of electronic temperature controls for the heating industry.
 The company was founded in 1991 in Germany and, today, provides controllers for customers in more than 60 countries worldwide.

-With climate change being one of the biggest problems of today, SOREL focuses on developing and providing intelligent solutions for weather-compensated heating systems, solar thermal systems, manufacturing freshwater systems, domestic hot water, heat pumps, and much more.
+With climate change being one of the biggest problems of today, SOREL focuses on developing and providing intelligent solutions for weather-compensated heating systems, solar thermal systems, smart thermostats, manufacturing freshwater systems, domestic hot water, heat pumps, and much more.
 These controls are energy saving, reliable and easy to use, ensuring fast and secure setup and minimal technical support.

 Some of the many SOREL controllers worth mentioning are the TDC Solar Controllers.
 This product range consists of temperature difference controllers for various types of solar systems – from simple to more complex systems.
 One of them is the LTDC (Large Temperature Difference Controller), which can be used for complex systems.
 The controller is or can be equipped with a large range of features that includes data logging, VFS and RPS flow and pressure metering, speed-control of standard pumps or high-efficiency pumps, etc.

 SOREL strives to make the controllers as user-friendly as possible, as well as technically powerful, as heating technology is increasingly becoming more and more complex.
 Being able to remotely access the controllers was an important feature to increase usability and convenience.
 SOREL is predominantly an expert in the field of embedded hardware, so they got Nabto to create the IoT connectivity through the Nabto Platform.